-- 10.9.1 All nonresidential and large residential multi-unit sites shall be provided with off-street loading facilities sufficient to meet the needs of the proposed use. - 10.9.2 Loading areas shall be located and designed to allow shipping and delivery vehicles to maneuver safely and efficiently to and from a public street, without unduly interfering with vehicular movement either on-site or on a public street. - 10.9.3 Loading areas shall be located on the side or rear of the building and shall be screened from abutting residences.
+- 10.9.1 All nonresidential and large residential multi-unit sites shall be provided with offstreet loading facilities sufficient to meet the needs of the proposed use. - 10.9.2 Loading areas shall be located and designed to allow shipping and delivery vehicles to maneuver safely and efficiently to and from a public street, without unduly interfering with vehicular movement either on-site or on a public street. - 10.9.3 Loading areas shall be located on the side or rear of the building and shall be screened from abutting residences.
 No loading space shall be located within 50 feet of a residential district boundary nor the lot line of an abutting residential use within a residential district. - 10.9.4 A typical loading bay contains a rectangular area of at least 50 feet in length and 12 feet in width with a minimum height clearance of 14 feet above grade.
 Loading bays may be larger or smaller depending upon the needs of the proposed use. - 10.9.5 All loading spaces shall be appropriately graded and surfaced.
-Use of a concrete pad for heavy-duty vehicles is encouraged. - 10.9.6 While it is not preferred, designated parking spaces may also serve as loading spaces, when deemed workable by the Planning Board.
+Use of a concrete pad for heavy-duty vehicles is encouraged.